top of page

 second gets two points, third gets three points, ..., 103rd gets 103 points etc. The

-the one with the second lowest sum of points is second, and so on.
+with the second lowest sum of points is second, and so on.

 Every participant is responsible for upholding the standards.